Peter Thiel: Awards and honors

+Works

 The Diversity Myth

 In 1995, the Independent Institute published The Diversity Myth: Multiculturalism and the Politics of Intolerance at Stanford, which Thiel co-authored along with fellow tech entrepreneur David O. Sacks, and with a foreword by the late Emory University historian Elizabeth Fox-Genovese.
 The book is critical of political correctness and multiculturalism in higher education and alleges that it has diluted academic rigor.
+The authors also argue that, " You don't have diversity when you gather people who look different but talk and think alike."

-Thiel and Sacks' writings drew criticism from then-Stanford Provost Condoleezza Rice and then-Stanford President Gerhard Casper in describing Thiel and Sacks' view of Stanford as "a cartoon, not a description of our freshman curriculum" and their commentary as "demagoguery, pure and simple."
+Thiel and Sacks's writings drew criticism from then-Stanford Provost Condoleezza Rice and then-Stanford President Gerhard Casper in describing Thiel and Sacks's view of Stanford as "a cartoon, not a description of our freshman curriculum", and their commentary as "demagoguery, pure and simple".

-In 2016, Thiel apologized for two statements he made in the book: 1) "The purpose of the rape crisis movement seems as much about vilifying men as about raising 'awareness'" and 2) "But since a multicultural rape charge may indicate nothing more than belated regret, a woman might 'realize' that she had been 'raped' the next day or even many days later."
-He stated: "More than two decades ago, I co-wrote a book with several insensitive, crudely argued statements.
-As I've said before, I wish I'd never written those things.
-I'm sorry for it.
-Rape in all forms is a crime.
-I regret writing passages that have been taken to suggest otherwise."
+In 2016, Thiel apologized for two statements involving the rape crisis movement and date rape that he made in the book.

 Zero to One

-In Spring 2012, Thiel taught CS 183: Startup at Stanford University.
+In spring 2012, Thiel taught the class CS 183: Startup at Stanford University.
 Notes for the course, taken by student Blake Masters, led to a book titled Zero to One: Notes on Startups, or How to Build the Future by Thiel and Masters, which was released in September 2014.
-(Thiel would later go on to endorse Masters' campaign in the 2022 United States Senate election in Arizona and spend more than $10 million in its support.)

 Derek Thompson, writing for The Atlantic, stated Zero to One "might be the best business book I've read".
 He described it as a "self-help book for entrepreneurs, bursting with bromides" but also as a "lucid and profound articulation of capitalism and success in the 21st century economy."

-Tools of Titans
+"The Straussian Moment"

+"The Straussian Moment" is an essay written by Thiel in 2004, sometimes considered to be a fundamental text in his political thinking and was the subject of a 2019 interview at the Hoover Institution.
+The essay draws on several thinkers and political theorists and argues that the September 11 attacks upset "the entire political and military framework of the nineteenth and twentieth centuries", and therefore "a reexamination of the foundations of modern politics" was needed.

+Others

+One of Thiel's favorite books is The Sovereign Individual, which was a little-known work before he helped to popularize it.
+He wrote the preface for the reprinted edition.

-Thiel also has a chapter giving advice in Tim Ferriss' self-help book Tools of Titans: The Tactics, Routines, and Habits of Billionaires, Icons, and World-Class Performers.
+Thiel also has a chapter giving advice in Tim Ferriss's self-help book Tools of Titans: The Tactics, Routines, and Habits of Billionaires, Icons, and World-Class Performers.